Toledo Publishing

 ISAAC ROSA (1974) is a Spanish writer whose novels have been translated into several languages and whose novels have been adapted to film.
 Of all the awards he has received, the most notable was the Rómulo Gallegos award (2005), which is awarded to two best works of the year in the entire Spanish language literary space.
 Rosa is characterized by being an author with good style and aimed at a reader with demanding literary tastes.

-Translation by Marianne Ots, 2024
+Translation by Marianne Ots, published in 2024

 A Manual for Cleaning Women, Lucia Berlin